Japan 2019 Day 2 Part 1 - Smelling the Flowers in KyotoMay 21, 2019 9 min read

 This is fine.

 Had to leave behind most of my clothes.
-Why did I bring the small one again?
+Why did I even pick the small one again?

 Picking up some breakfast and cash.
 ATM worked this time, based Seven Bank.

-I’ve used the 7⁄11 next to New Koyo dozens of times but this trip this will be the only time.
+I’ve used the 7⁄11 next to New Koyo dozens of times in the past but this trip this will be the only time.

 Good morning, Minami-Senju